 The Trust did not meet all of the remaining NHS Constitution standards.
 Whilst progress has been seen in individual services against the referral to treatment 18 week target, against trajectories agreed with commissioners and NHS Improvement, performance at the end of the year was 84.6% against a 92% target.
 In addition the 62 day cancer standard was also not met for the full year.
-Action plans have been developed and presented at the Board's Performance and Finance Committee, and Health Groups have been subject to detailed confirm and challenge at monthly performance reviews with the Executive team.
-Trajectories have been set and agreed for these targets in the forthcoming year but in the context with the Trust's two main local commissioners of working within a fixed-income and activity contract in 2017/18.
+Action plans have been developed and presented at the Board's Performance and Finance Committee, and Health Groups have been subject to detailed confirm and challenge at monthly performance reviews with the Executive Trajectories have been set and agreed for these targets in the forthcoming year but in the context with the Trust's two main local commissioners of working within a fixed-income and activity contract in 2017/18.
 This will mean that, although the Trust will continue to improve performance towards the 92% standard, this may not be achieved across the organisation by the end of 2017/18.
 Steady progress was made against the cancer standards with improvements in the two-week wait performance from Quarter 2 2016/17.
 The 62 day performance did not meet the expected delivery trajectory.
 A review of the diagnostic, lung and urology pathways is being undertaken.
 The Trust aims to deliver the 62 day standard from October 2017.
 Diagnostic capacity will be a specific factor in the ability to meet all waiting time standards in 2017/18 and beyond.

 The Trust recorded a planned deficit, excluding Sustainability and Transformation funding, of £14 million for 2016-17.
-Whilst being in line with the Trust's financial plan, the achievement of the Trust's control target was achieved through the use of a number of non-recurrent measures.
+Whilst being in line with the Trust's financial plan. the achievement of the Trust's control target was achieved through the use of a number of non-recurrent measures.
 Looking forward to 2017-18, the Trust's financial plan looks to deliver a stepped improvement in terms of deficit reduction and an improvement in the underlying financial health of the organisation.
 The Trust is planning to do this whilst working within a fixed funding envelope with its two largest local commissioning bodies.
 Delivery of the financial plan in the context of a local health economy which is also currently very tightly constrained represents a significant risk.
+The Trust also faces a particular financial pressure in relation to availability of cash, which will continue in to 2017/18 and has been noted in particular by the Trust's auditors and the Audit Committee as a significant business risk.